 Description of Historic Place

-Located in a remote artic area Warehouse No.1 is a one-storey, rectangular, steel framed, medium-pitched metal roof structure covered in steel cladding.
+Located in a remote arctic area Warehouse No.1 is a one-storey, rectangular, steel framed, medium-pitched metal roof structure covered in steel cladding.
 The walls are composed of metal pre-fabricated panels.
 On the main gabled façade are an overhead door, a window and a personnel door.
 The windows are framed in metal and the doors are steel.
 The designation is confined to the footprint of the building.

 The Warehouse No.1 is a Classified Federal Heritage Building because of its historical associations, and its architectural and environmental value.

-The Warehouse No.1 at FOX-M main station, provides one of the best illustrations associated with the continental air-defence programs during the Cold War, the opening of the Canadian Artic to Federal Government programs and services, the growth of Hall Beach, an important Artic community, and its role in establishing and maintaining a Canadian military presence in the Canadian Artic.
+The Warehouse No.1 at FOX-M main station, provides one of the best illustrations associated with the continental air-defence programs during the Cold War, the opening of the Canadian Arctic to Federal Government programs and services, the growth of Hall Beach, an important Arctic community, and its role in establishing and maintaining a Canadian military presence in the Canadian Arctic.
 As part of one of four main stations constructed for the (Distant Early Warning) DEW Line, the Warehouse No.1 was part of a joint US-Canada effort to monitor Artic airspace through an innovative radar and radio system designed to provide advance warning to North American military authorities of a possible air attack from the Soviet Union.
 FOX-M also served as a regional communications hub, supply center and administrative base for 8 to 10 auxiliary and intermediate stations and the Warehouse was used to store supplies and equipment.

 The Warehouse No.1 is a good example of a functional military structure.
 Its utilitarian design reveals a unified design concept that resulted from a skillfully planned, expertly executed and highly funded building program.
 It is distinguished by its rectangular simple utilitarian form and very good solid construction.
 Its high quality materials and test pre-fabricated components are part of a design program that responded directly to both military considerations and to the remote Artic location of the site.
 Its concrete foundation and floor supported by an open structural steel deck and the gravel pad in the building area also demonstrates a competent engineering solution for building in permafrost conditions that set a standard for construction across the Canadian North.